deliveryhero/pipeline/README.md

 Process takes each input from the `in <-chan interface{}` and calls `Processor.Process` on it.
 When `Processor.Process` returns an `interface{}`, it will be sent to the output `<-chan interface{}`.
-If `Processor.Process` returns an error, `Processor.Cancel` will be called with the cooresponding input and error message.
+If `Processor.Process` returns an error, `Processor.Cancel` will be called with the corresponding input and error message.
-Finally, if the `Context` is cancelled, all inputs remaining in the `in <-chan interface{}` will go directly to `Processor.Cancel`.
+Finally, if the `Context` is canceled, all inputs remaining in the `in <-chan interface{}` will go directly to `Processor.Cancel`.

 ```golang
 package main